 Understanding the Nomination Process

-Presidential candidates are generally determined through a political party’s nomination process (though incumbents, like President Barack Obama, generally do not have opponents for their party’s nomination).
+Presidential candidates are generally determined through a political party’s nomination process.
 The broad rules of the nomination process are set by the national committee of each party, which means the candidate selection processes can vary between different political parties.

 Nomination processes consist of two main types of elections held at the state level: primaries and caucuses.
 The party committee in each state determines the rules that will govern their particular election contest.
 Primaries and caucuses can be binding or non-binding, winner-take-all or proportional, and open or closed.
 (Read the glossary below to see what these terms mean in the context of an election.)
 Each candidate’s goal in these contests is to amass the most delegates prior to the party’s national convention, and thus to win the party’s nomination.

-Binding: If a primary or caucus is “binding” that means the delegates won in that contest are legally bound to vote for a particular candidate at the parties national convention.
+- Binding: If a primary or caucus is “binding” that means the delegates won in that contest are legally bound to vote for a particular candidate at the party’s national convention.

-Non-Binding: If a primary or caucus is “non-binding” that means the delegates won in that contest are not legally bound to vote for a particular candidate at the parties national convention.
+- Non-Binding: If a primary or caucus is “non-binding” that means the delegates won in that contest are not legally bound to vote for a particular candidate at the party’s national convention.

-Proportional: Delegates are awarded to each candidate based on how well they performed in the contest.
-Most proportional contests have a minimum threshold candidates much reach to be awarded delegates.
+- Proportional: Delegates are awarded to each candidate based on how well they performed in the contest.
+Most proportional contests have a minimum threshold that candidates much reach to be awarded delegates.